 A 12-Year-Old Can Express a Preference as to Where He or She Chooses to Live

-Video Transcribed: My name is Attorney Jason Lile, and I am an Oklahoma Dads Rights lawyer.
+Video Transcribed: My name is Jason Lile, and I am a Dads Rights lawyer in Tulsa.
 I wanted to cover a topic that comes up often in my practice when I’m representing clients: can a child choose who they want to live with?

 So the simple answer is that it’s not very simple.
 In Oklahoma, there is a law that says when children are 12 years old, they are allowed to express a preference to the court about custody and visitation.